 Chicken piccata is made with boneless skinless chicken breasts, a delicious white wine lemon sauce, and capers.
 We love serving this chicken piccata recipe next to angel hair pasta for a complete meal.

 If you have never had chicken piccata, today is your lucky day!
 This chicken piccata recipe is one of our new favorite chicken dishes.
-You just can’t go wrong making this meal any night of the week.
+You just can’t go wrong with adding this meal to your weeknight dinners rotation.

 You are going to love this version of the chicken piccata.
-Not only is it rich and flavorful, but it is ready in 30 minutes.
+It is rich and flavorful and also ready in 30 minutes.

 Chicken Piccata Ingredients